Electrical 2 – Low voltage & accessories

 Tail lights

 On the OEM version of the car, the tail-fins are massively over-stated and the tail-lights are (in my opinion at least) very much under-stated.
-The front has double headlights plus turn & fog-lights, it’s all lit up in the grandest way, and in the back there’s really not much.
-The bullet tail-lights themselves look cool, they have a lot of intricate detail, but as the only lights in the back they feel pretty skimpy.
+The front has double headlights plus turn & fog-lights, it’s all lit up in the grandest way, and in the back there’s really not much of anything.
+While the bullet tail-lights do look cool and have a lot of intricate detail in the chrome etc, they do feel pretty skimpy as the only lights in the back.

-The OEM light is held in place with a few long screws / threaded rods, and I re-made one of those out of a piece of tube so I can feed the new wire out of the housing without drilling etc. The LED light fits into the original tail-light housing “inside” the plastic reflector, and it only adds 1.4mm to the thickness of the reflector.
-It doesn’t add any noticeable height etc when the tail-lights are assembles.
+The OEM light is held in place with a few long screws / threaded rods, and I re-made one of those out of a piece of tube so I can feed the new wire out of the housing without drilling etc. The LED light fits into the original tail-light housing “inside” the plastic reflector, and it only adds 1.4mm to the thickness of the reflector so there is no noticeable height difference when the tail-lights are assembles.
 Also, the original reflector-piece is unchanged and there’s nothing new in front of it, so nothing here is violating the rules around rear reflectors either.
 I think the result is pretty cool:

 Indicator lights